Milan Metro Line 2

 Line 2 (Linea Due in Italian), is a subway line serving Milan, Italy, operated by ATM as part of the Milan Metro.
 It is also called the Green Line, (Linea Verde in Italian), as it is visually identified by green signs.

 The line runs from the southern to the north-eastern neighborhoods passing through the city centre, serving the north-eastern metropolitan area with two different branches.
 The line is 39.4 km long and has 35 stations.
 Line 2 is the longest line of the Milan Metro and is the only one running partially overground.
 The branch to Cologno Nord runs mostly on viaducts, while those to Assago and Gessate run on the surface.

 The line has the southernmost and easternmost stations on the network (Assago Forum and Gessate).

 History

-The first part of the line, from Caiazzo to Cascina Gobba, was opened on September 1969.
+The first part of the line, from Caiazzo to Cascina Gobba, was opened in September 1969.

 The interurban sections of Line 2 were originally built as part of a fast tramway, the Linee celeri dell'Adda ("Adda fast lines"), opened in 1968 from Cimiano up to Gorgonzola.
 After few years, in 1972, the section was included in the newly born Metro line.
 The same section was extended in 1985 up to Gessate, the present terminus.